mendix/charts/developerCheatSheet.md

 # Advanced configuration settings
-A detailed description of the JSON properties that can be applied to the charts widget.
+A cheat sheet with snippets of JSON objects for easy and quick configuration of charts.

 ## Layout (all charts)
 Layout controls the general appearance of the chart.
 The chart is customized by adding JSON properties to the layout.
 Below is a basic configuration.

     {
+        "font": {
+            // font properties
+        },
+        "title": "CHART TITLE",
+        "titlefont": {
+            // titlefont properties
+        },
         "autosize": true,
-        "separators": ".,"
+        "hovermode": "closest",
+        "showlegend": true,
+        "legend": {
+            // legend properties
+        },
+        "hoverlabel": {
+            // hoverlabel properties
+        },
+        "margin": {
+            // margin properties
         }
+    }

+To use this layout snippet above, endeavour to replace all lines that begin with "// sometext properties" with actual properties specific to it.

 ### Legend
-The legend properties below can be added to the basic layout configuration to apply custom style to it.
-Below is are legend properties.
+The legend properties below are added to the layout configuration to apply custom style to it.
+Below are legend properties.

     {
         "showlegend": true,